Model Based Reinforcement Learning with Non-Gaussian Environment Dynamics and its Application to Portfolio Optimization: Experiment

-In this part, we examine the causal linkages between stocks and the dynamic model's behavior throughout the backtesting process, which quantitatively explain the experimental performance and robutness of the proposed model.
+In this section, we investigate the causal relationships between stocks and the behavior of the dynamic model during the back-testing process, providing a quantitative explanation for the experimental performance and robustness of the proposed model.

-\subsubsection{Causual Analysis:}
+\subsubsection{Causual Analysis}

-Financial markets have long been analyzed as complex systems with asset pricing being the foundation upon which structures such as financial networks are studied \cite{Normalizing_flows_2010contagion} \cite{nf_boginski2005statistical}.
-Knowing the type of asset price interactions is vital to planning effective investment strategies or micro-trading tactics \cite{nf_fabozzi2008portfolio}.
+Financial markets have been extensively analyzed as complex systems, with asset pricing serving as the cornerstone for analyzing structures such as financial networks \cite{Normalizing_flows_2010contagion} \cite{nf_boginski2005statistical}.
+Understanding the nature of asset price interactions is crucial for developing effective investment strategies or micro-trading tactics \cite{nf_fabozzi2008portfolio}.

-This paper uses the pattern causality (PC) method of Stavroglou (2019)~\cite{nf_stavroglou2019hidden} to verify that correlation exists between different stocks within the same market and this holds for all three markets.
-The positive and negative correlations between stocks are shown as Appendix A.
+This paper uses the pattern causality (PC) method of Stavroglou (2019)~\cite{nf_stavroglou2019hidden} to confirm the presence of correlations among various stocks within the same market, which is found to be true for all three markets analyzed.

-Figure \ref{Causual_Analysis} show the positive and negative correlations between stocks with PC method.
-Sub-figure \ref{Positive relationships in markets} illustrates the positive correlation between stocks.
-From top to bottom, the three columns in Sub-figure \ref{Positive relationships in markets} respectively represent the Dow, NASDAQ and S\&P market, and the three rows from left to right respectively represent the stock correlation scores greater than 0.3, 0.5 and 0.7.
-The Dow market has the strongest correlation, the NASDAQ market is slightly lower, and the S\&P market is significantly lower than the first two (first from the bottom), as can be seen from Sub-figure \ref{Positive relationships in markets}.
-This also explains why the MBNF model does not outperform the MBPO model by much in the S\&P market.
-In the NASDAQ market, although the experimental results show that the return of the MBNF model is only slightly higher than the baseline, it has definitely surpassed that of the MBPO model, which, after all, does not even reach the baseline.
+Figure \ref{Causual_Analysis} displays the positive and negative correlations between stocks using the PC method.
+In Subfigure \ref{Positive relationships in markets}, the strongest positive correlation is observed in the Dow market, followed by the NASDAQ market and the S\&P market, which has a significantly lower correlation than the first two (shown at the bottom of the panel).
+This explains why the MBNF model does not significantly outperform the MBPO model in the S\&P market.
+In the NASDAQ market, although the return of the MBNF model is only slightly higher than the baseline, it has certainly surpassed that of the MBPO model, which does not even reach the baseline.